 This was perhaps one of the most delicious dinners I’ve made in a long time.
 It was just ridiculously tasty and indulgent.
-I can’t take full credit – the meatballs themselves are a recipe from this Facebook video.
+I can’t take full credit – the meatballs themselves are a recipe from a random video that popped up on Facebook a while back.

-The minute I saw Italian sausage on the ingredient list I sent for some Di Mambro’s sausage – it’s to die for.
-Lanarkshire readers, I highly recommend them!
-Some of you will remember that I blogged about their pasta sauces last year.
+The minute I saw Italian sausage on the ingredient list I sent for some Di Mambro’s sausages – they’re to die for.
+Lanarkshire locals, I highly recommend them!

 450g minced beef